 See more related video:Origin VT-0010 Interpolation

-Interpolation is a method of estimating and constructing new data points from a discrete set of known data points.
-Given an X vector, this function interpolates vector Y base on the input curve (XY Range).
-Origin provides three options for data interpolation: Linear, Cubic spline and Cubic B-spline methods
+Interpolation/extrapolation is a method of estimating and constructing new data points from a discrete set of known data points.
+This function generates a uniform linearly spaced interpolated curve by one of four methods: Linear, Cubic Spline, Cubic B-Spline, and Akima Spline.

 Smoothing is only available in Cubic B-Spline method.